runehol/AwesomeTTS/addon/README.md

 ## License

-AwesomeTTS is free and open source software.
+AwesomeTTS is free and open-source software.
 The add-on code that runs within Anki is released under the [GNU GPL v3](LICENSE.txt).